zzpzaf/angular-material-template1/README.md

 ## Code scaffolding

-Run `ng g c <component-name>` to generate a new component.
+Run `ng g c <component-name> --module=app.module` to generate a new component.
 This generates a non-standalone component (the component is added in the app.module).

 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ## Build